 Do lilies kill cats?
-They do, and a horrifying number of cat lovers don’t know this.
+Yes they do, and a horrifying number of cat lovers don’t know one of the major causes.
 This post for Pet Poison Prevention Month tells you what to look for with lily poisoning and what action to take to ensure your cat has the best chance of survival.

 A Twitter friend shared an appeal by a friend who had lost their cat due to lily poisoning.
 It was heartbreaking to read and made me determined to help by posting about the dangers.

 Take immediate action if you suspect Lily Poisoning

 For a professional florist, the lily is an easy way to add a blast of fragrance and dazzling colour, but they also kill most cats who encounter them.
 Acting fast is absolutely critical when you suspect a cat of having ingested even the tiniest amount of pollen.

 Why?
 One brush of cat fur against a lily flower, one cleansing lick to remove the pollen, one leaf nibble, and you are faced with a serious and often fatal feline emergency.

 Four Deadly D’s and, if you do not act, your cat can be dead in as little as four days.
 Does this sound frightening?

 It’s meant to…….